Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Adding data to the table

-Let's define an office supply entity so that we can add it to the cloudTable.
-First we need to define our custom entity types.
+Let's define an office supply entity so that we can add it to the table.
+To do so, we'll first need to define our custom entity types.

 Previously in `Microsoft.Azure.Comsmos.Table`, our entity would inherit from the `TableEntity` base class and look like this: